-Next, this study examines the loss amount from loans collateralized by real estate and from loans on guarantees and credit, which accounted for around 60 percent of total loans at ordinary and savings banks in 1933.
-As there are no overall statistics
+Next, this study examines the loss amount from loans collateralized by real estate and from loans on guarantees and credit, which accounted for around 60 percent of total loans

-34. With respect to individual banks, the value of the securities by which loans are collateralized might have fallen below the amount of the loans.
+33 With respect to individual banks, the value of the securities by which loans are collateralized might have fallen below the amount of the loans.
 Shindo (1977) indicates that the collateral securities at large banks and at the branches of small and medium-sized banks in the prefectures where their headquarters did not exist were sound.
-On the other hand, Nishimura (2001) investigates the securities held by the Shinano Bank (in Nagano Prefecture), which went bankrupt in 1930.
-She points out that the securities mainly consisted of local equities, many of which were storehouse equities relating to the silk industry, and that most of their value in fiscal 1934 was zero.
+On the other hand, Nishimura (2001) investigates in the securities held by the Shinano Bank (in Nagano Prefecture) that went bankrupt in 1930.
+She points out that the securities mainly consisted of local equities, many of which were storehouse equities relating to silk industry, and that most of their value in fiscal 1934 was zero.